sorinirimies/codingChallenge/README.md

 https://github.com/IhwanID/belajar-android-jetpack-pro

-2. Write automation tests based on the sample project you chose
+2. Write automation tests based on the sample project you chose.
 Automations tests should include:
 - going from main movies list screen to the details screen of the app
 - filtering movies based on year or popularity